-The sentiment summarizer specifically looks for different aspects in the sentiment phrases identified.
+The sentiment summarizer specifically looks for different aspects of the sentiment phrases identified.
 Some of these may be predefined, such as “location” and “service” for a hotel.
 Those are such important features of a hotel, that they should be covered in a summary.
 They are “static” aspects or hotel reviews.
-Static aspects for electronic devices or for DVDs would be different.
+Static aspects of electronic devices or DVDs would be different.

 Other things may come up in a review outside of predefined static aspects, and these are referred to in the patent filing as “dynamic” aspects.
 For example, a restaurant that serves “fish tacos” may be reviewed on those fish tacos.
 That isn’t one of the static aspects that might be covered in all reviews of restaurants, such as price, decor, and location.
 It’s a feature that is unique to that restaurant.

 Here’s part of an image from the patent application that shows sentiment phrases organized by different aspects:

 Phrases are matched up with aspects identified in a review, and associated together, like in the image above.